Electricity sector in Switzerland: Feed-in remuneration at cost (KEV)

 The federal government adopted feed-in tariffs to offer a cost-based compensation to renewable energy producers.
 The feed-in remuneration at cost (KEV, Kostendeckende Einspeisevergütung, Rétribution à prix coûtant du courant injecté, Rimunerazione a copertura dei costi per l'immissione in rete di energia elettrica) is the primary instrument for promoting the deployment of power systems using renewable energy sources.

 It covers the difference between the production and the market price, and guarantees producers of electricity from renewable sources a price that corresponds to their production costs.
 The following renewable energy sources are supported by the KEV remuneration: distributed small hydro (with capacities up to 10 MW), solar photovoltaics, wind power, geothermal energy, biomass and biogas (from agriculture, waste and water treatment).

-The KEV remuneration is financed by collecting a surcharge on the consumed kilowatt-hour of electricity.
+The KEV remuneration collects a surcharge on the consumed kilowatt-hour of electricity.
 As in other countries, industries with a large electricity consumption are exempt from the surcharge, which has gradually been increased and stands at 1.5 cents per kWh as of 2014.

-The remuneration tariffs for renewables have been specified based on reference power plants for each individual technology.
+The authorities have specified the remuneration tariffs for renewables based on reference power plants for each individual technology.
 Feed-in tariffs are applicable for 20 to 25 years, depending on the technology.
 In view of the anticipated technological progress and the increasing degree of market maturity of renewables energy technologies (especially for solar PV), the feed-in tariffs are subjected to a gradual reduction once or twice a year.
 These reductions only apply to new production facilities that are put into operation.

 Planned installations of renewable power facilities have to be registered with Swissgrid, the national network operator.
 As of the end of 2014, a growing waiting list for solar photovoltaic systems has accumulated as demand excess the capped capacities given by the currently available funds of the KEV remuneration.

 Wind power

 Swiss wind power accounted for only 146 GWh or 0.2% of net-electricity production in 2019.
-The contribution of wind power to Switzerland’s electricity supply remains modest compared to other renewables.
+The contribution of wind power to Switzerland's electricity supply remains modest compared to other renewables.
 By 2022, a total of around 87 MW of large-scale wind power capacity was in operation, generating approximately 153 GWh (~0.3 % of national demand).
 In 2023 output increased to about 169 GWh, with 2024 seeing around 160 GWh registered.
-Switzerland’s long-term target under the Energy Strategy 2050 is to raise wind-generated electricity to about 4.3 TWh annually, backed by a theoretical technical potential of up to 29.5 TWh/year.
+Switzerland's long-term target under the Energy Strategy 2050 is to raise wind-generated electricity to about 4.3 TWh annually, backed by a theoretical technical potential of up to 29.5 TWh/year.
 Domestic expansion is challenged by topographic constraints, dense populated area, permitting, and public acceptance, but strategic planning identifies key sites in the Swiss Plateau and mountain passes as priority areas for future development.
 In order to hit the target set by the 2050 Energy Strategy of generating electricity from wind power to 4.3 TWh annually, a 760 wind turbines are required.